Think Like a Product Manager: How to Efficiently Use Large Model Tools

 You are a brand analyst.
 Please write the "User Persona" section for a product that is a smart fitness mirror, targeting 30-year-old women in first-tier cities.

-3.2 Iterative Dialogue: Revising Like a Reviewer
+3.2 Iterative Dialogue: Editing Like a Reviewer

 Treat the model as an "intern":